ionic-team/ionic-site/README.md

 ## Deploy

 Changes to master are automatically deployed to  [staging.ionicframework.com/](https://staging.ionicframework.com/).
-Periodically, the Ionic tean will inspect staging and promote it to [ionicframework.com](https://ionicframework.com).
+Periodically, the Ionic team will inspect staging and promote it to [ionicframework.com](https://ionicframework.com).

 ## Community